Datseris/whyjulia-manifesto/README.md

 ## Julia is the best language (for science)

-When compared over these fundamental aspects, **Julia emerges as the clear overall winner**.
-More details and references are given in the next section.
+When compared over these fundamental aspects, **Julia emerges as the overall winner** because it performs exceptionally well in all of them.
+More details and references are given in the "detailed".
 The summary is:

 ### Speed of writing